marmello77/multilayer-networks/README.md

 2. figures (folder)

-    a.net1.png -> multilayer graph of net1.
+    a. net1.png -> multilayer graph of net1.

 3. multilayer-networks -> script to draw and analyze multilayer networks.